1 How does the Firm charge?

 10. Computer Software

-You will be aware, and if not please be advised that a large percentage of the work we will be completing for you is transacted through computers over the internet and in many instances by computer software that we have no control over.
-We are unable to take responsibility for any losses of information, correspondence, documents or any damages that may occur to you as a consequence of the failure of such software.
+- You will be aware, and if not please be advised, that a large percentage of the work we will be completing for you is transacted through computers over the internet and in many instances by computer software that we have no control over.
+We do endeavour to the best of our ability to have all the appropriate protection both in software and security monitoring, however, we are unable to take responsibility for any losses of information, correspondence, documents or any damages that may occur to you as a consequence of the failure of such software/monitoring.

 2 Professional Indemnity Insurance: